kubernetes/community/contributors/design-proposals/disk-accounting.md

 * Configure linux quota automatically on startup.
 Do not set any limits in this phase.

-* Allocate gids for pod volumes, container’s writable layer and logs, and also for image layers.
+* Allocate gids for pod volumes, container's writable layer and logs, and also for image layers.

-* Update the docker runtime plugin in kubelet to perform the necessary `chown’s` and `chmod’s` between container creation and startup.
+* Update the docker runtime plugin in kubelet to perform the necessary `chown's` and `chmod's` between container creation and startup.

 * Pass the allocated gids as supplementary gids to containers.